-This is the Caravan Registration and Identification Scheme.
-It is a voluntary scheme which registers caravans in a similar manner to how motor vehicles are registered.
-Allows you to check the legitimate right to ownership of the seller of a secondhand caravan, and helps in the recovery of stolen caravans.
+This is the Central Registration and Identification Scheme.
+It is a voluntary scheme which registers a vehicle.
+Allows you to check the legitimate right to ownership of the seller of a second-hand vehicle, and helps in the recovery of stolen vehicles.